Outcome Measurement Made Easy

 New Feature & Webinar: Sustainable Development Goals (SDGs)

 Tag Project Outcome surveys with one or more SDGs and track results by goal.
-Register for a free webinar on April 5 to learn more.
-Read this new resource to learn about the goals, why they matter to public libraries, and how to use them when you measure the outcomes of your library programs and services.
+Watch the webinar recording and read this new resource to learn about the goals, why they matter to public libraries, and how to use them when you measure the outcomes of your library programs and services.

 Case Study: Programming during a Pandemic